 These upscale real wood-framed sunglasses will not only protect your eyes but draw the eyes of others.
 Shwoodshop has an extensive collection of higher-end wood sunglasses.
 Don’t be deterred by the dollars, though.
 After all, we used to pay a lot more for stylish plastic.
 Here are the specifics.

 Incredibly stylish and popular, Gowood wood frame sunglasses are known for their comfort as well as their curb appeal.
-The manufacturer has put many of those into the aesthetics of the design, so the fit and the ease of putting the glasses on and taking them off is apparent.
-They have amazingly high purchaser ratings considering the large number of reviews they’ve received.
+The manufacturer has put many of those into the aesthetics of the design, so the fit and the ease of putting the glasses on and taking them off are apparent.
+They have amazingly high purchaser ratings for these great quality products.
 See the details.

 For those seeking a genuinely unique, fetching look for a very reasonable price, these wood sunglasses deliver.
 The rimless lenses fit right onto the front of the wood frames.
 Conversation starters like these sunglasses aren’t usually known for their comfort, but that’s another of these picks’ selling points.
 Check out the specifics.